rkhetani/Intro-to-R_IDC2017/lessons/04_introR-data-manipulation.md

 	- **`rownames()`:** returns the row names in the dataset
 	- **`colnames()`:** returns the column names in the dataset

-## Selecting data using indexes and sequences
+## Selecting data using indices and sequences

 When analyzing data, we often want to **partition the data so that we are only working with selected columns or rows.** A data frame or data matrix is simply a collection of vectors combined together.
 So let's begin with vectors and how to access different elements, and then extend those concepts to dataframes.

 ### Vectors

-#### Selecting using indexes
+#### Selecting using indices

-If we want to extract one or several values from a vector, we must provide one or several indexes using square brackets `[ ]` syntax.
+If we want to extract one or several values from a vector, we must provide one or several indices using square brackets `[ ]` syntax.
 The **index represents the element number within a vector** (or the compartment number, if you think of the bucket analogy).
-R indexes start at 1.
+R indices start at 1.
 Programming languages like Fortran, MATLAB, and R start counting at 1, because that's what human beings typically do.
 Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that's simpler for computers to do.

 Let's start by creating a vector called age: